IngaFom/moviematrix/README.md

 ## Testing

-In project you can test our API_KEY, register, login and search_view and couple more.
+In project, you can test our API_KEY, register, login and search_view and couple more.

 To test code go tests.py and run python manage.py test moviem.tests.Tests

 ## Credits